Manvi-Kaur/Hamiltonian-Path/README.md

 # Hamiltonian-Path
-This repository contains 4 different approaches for the Hamiltonian Path problem
+Our DAA topic is Hamiltonian Path problem and in this repository, we have the 4 different implementations of the same problem.